Marching Powder (book): Public reception

 Marching Powder was first published in Australia to positive reviews and soon afterwards in the United Kingdom and United States.
 Media reports and reviews centred on the unusual prison conditions outlined in the memoir and this fuelled its popularity.
 One reviewer summed up the position as follows: "It is hard for a Westerner to comprehend that these are actual events – the stories of violence, of endemic corruption and blatant unfairness, are so incredible, they seem to be a well written novel."
 As reported by the BBC, "prisoners were expected to earn a living inside and buy their cells as if they were real estate.
 There was a primary school for the prisoners' children, who they brought to live with them, and in the most notorious twist of all, there was an in-house cocaine factory."

 Subsequent events

 Thomas McFadden returned to the UK and painted houses for a living, before finally returning to his native Tanzania.
 Rusty has stated that he and Thomas have remained close friends, and that Thomas named his first son 'Rusty'.
 In 2015, Rusty and Thomas reunited and returned secretly to the prison to film a segment for Australia's Sunday Night program.

+Adaptation

 A film adaptation of Marching Powder has been announced with little information released so far in regard to its production.
 Brad Pitt's Plan B Entertainment production company, Periscope Entertainment and Reason Pictures originally optioned the book and Don Cheadle was cast as Thomas McFadden.
 José Padilha was considered to write and direct.
 However subsequently the rights were acquired by New Regency and in June 2014 it was announced that Chiwetel Ejiofor would instead play McFadden.
+The 2025 film of the same name, starring Danny Dyer, is unrelated to this book.